damdam166/PFA-TMC-IDE/README.md

-# How to install TMC-IDE
+# How to install TMCL-IDE

 This installation guide is tested on `Arch, Linux 6.12 lts`.